Why SaaS companies need to invest in branding early

 Does the agency understand your business model?

-SaaS has specific dynamics, recurring revenue, expansion revenue, churn, net revenue retention, product-led vs. sales-led growth, that fundamentally shape how marketing should be approached.
+SaaS has specific dynamics, recurring revenue, expansion revenue, churn, net revenue retention, and product-led vs. sales-led growth, that fundamentally shape how marketing should be approached.
 An agency that cannot speak fluently to these dynamics will consistently make marketing recommendations that optimize for the wrong things.

 Does the agency have a genuine startup methodology?